Palliative care and end of life services

 If you're unsure of how to support someone who is grieving, ask them.

-If you are a carer, for example of a person with a disability or mental illness, or recovering from an accident or illness or an older person with care needs, you need to look after yourself or the demands may wear you down.
+If you are a carer for someone with a life-limiting illness, you need to look after yourself or the demands may wear you down.
+Support services are available for palliative and end of life carers.